Grampa, when you finish that puzzle slip on your walking shoes and step outside.

-The researchers also found that the women’s VO2 max — the body’s maximum capacity to transport and use oxygen during exercise — increased about 13 percent, their blood pressure fell an average of 4 percent, and their heart rates decreased about 5 percent.
+The researchers also found that the women’s VO2 max — the body’s maximum capacity to transport and use oxygen during exercise — increased about 13 percent, their blood pressure fell an average of four percent, and their heart rates decreased about five percent.

 If this sounds familiar to regular readers, we covered a similar item in February in Exercise, Aging and the Brain, here.

 For the record, there is nothing harmful to seniors who are doing puzzles to exercise their brains.
 It’s just that the puzzles per se are not going to bring much-needed blood flow and oxygen to the brain.
 Only exercise does that.